Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Empirical Results

-Table~\ref{tab:debiased_lasso_results_additional} displays the \texttt{svy LLasso} estimates for the probability of experiencing a cyber security incident.
-Among the variables with positive and statistically significant associations are being a large firm ($\widetilde{\mathrm{AME}}^{DB} = 0.057^{**}$) and adopting confidential cloud solutions ($\widetilde{\mathrm{AME}}^{DB} = 0.067^{***}$).
-In addition, certain industry categories Mining/Utilities/Construction, Manufacturing, Wholesale/Retail/Transport, and Other services exhibit statistically significant positive coefficients.
+Table~\ref{tab:debiased_lasso_results_additional} displays the svy LLasso estimates for the probability of experiencing a cyber security incident.
+Despite the large number of candidate predictors, cyber risk appears concentrated in a limited set of factors.
+Among firm characteristics, only large firm size ($\widehat{\text{AME}}^{\text{DB}} = 0.057^{**}$) is statistically significant, while medium firms show no elevated risk relative to small firms.
+Several industry categories---Mining/Utilities/ Construction, Manufacturing, Wholesale/Retail/Transport, and Other services---exhibit statistically significant positive coefficients relative to Professional services.
+Among digital practices, the only significant predictor is the use of confidential cloud solutions ($\widehat{\text{AME}}^{\text{DB}} = 0.067^{***}$); no other technology variable is statistically significant at conventional levels.